Yoanax/News-Article-Categorization/README.md

 ## 📊 Results
 <!-- Proves your project works and shows off your achievements. -->
-After training on 40,000 reviews and testing on 10,000 reviews, the Naives Bayes model achieved the following results:
+The Naives Bayes model achieved the following results:

 | Metric     | Score |
 |------------|-------|